Troctolite 76535: Description

 Troctolite 76535 is a coarse-grained plutonic rock that is believed to have had a slow cooling history.
 The rock originates from early in the Moon's history.
 Geologists have described it as a coarse-grained olivine-plagioclase cumulate with a granular polygonal texture.
 Olivine and plagioclase are of about equal quantities within 76535, while the remaining approximately 4% is made up of primarily orthopyroxene.
 According to early studies, the sample cooled at a depth of about 10–20 km, as well as its reequilibration and annealing.
 Later work indicated that the rock formed at a depth of 47 kilometers, about the middle to lower crust of the Moon, Investigations have shown that the rock may have formed as a cumulate at depth, thus possibly making the sample an important link in the understanding of the geologic timeline of the Moon.

-As Troctolite 76535 is the oldest known unshocked lunar rock, it has been used for thermochronological calculations in order to determine whether the Moon formed a metallic core or generated a core dynamo.
+As Troctolite 76535 is the oldest known "unshocked" (meaning unaltered by meteor impacts) lunar rock, it has been used for thermochronological calculations in order to determine whether the Moon formed a metallic core or generated a core dynamo.
 The results of these studies have been shown to support the core dynamo hypothesis.